This has been the boldest and most beautiful 5 months of my life.

 The first week I was here coincided with Boulder Start Up Week.
 Maria is developing her own AR App for interior designers and I went along to quite a few events with her and Melodie, her business partner.
 I noticed the excitement bubbling in me again at the talks and when meeting people.
 And I feel as if yet another part of my mind and spark is fully back.
 Finally, I’m truly ready for a bit more work.
 I was going to have to at this point anyway - that was the great gamble of this whole trip.
 It will probably have to be part time.
 I have some ideas.
 I’ve already started looking.

 I left enough time to not feel I have to rush seeing things here.
 Maria and I are heading to Vail and the mountains tomorrow.
 I danced salsa to at least 4 songs last night with no ill effects so far.
-And Maria says, “Jess, if you hadn’t told me you were ill I would never have known now”.
+And Maria says, “Jess, if you hadn’t told me you were ill I would never have known by being with you right now”.

 Some images from my four day hop.
 It felt momentous in its own way - partly because I was crossing a corner of the world I’ve never seen before, joining up the corners of our Eurocentric maps that show the world ending a little east of New Zealand.
 Also because I was feeling so well.
 This is the home stretch.